Shiogama

 Island Hopping

 Shiogama is home to roughly half the islands dotting the famous Matsushima Bay.
 From the port’s Marine Gate you can take the Maruban Matsushima Kisen sightseeing boat to the Urato islands, which are popular among locals for sunbathing, marine sports, and of course, fishing.
 One of the islands, Sabusawajima, was the birthplace of the first Japanese to traverse the globe, Tsudayu and Sahei.
-As you gaze out over the stunning scene, why not reflect on the world-travelling adventures that brought you to Japan?
+As you gaze out over the stunning scene, why not reflect on your own the world-travelling adventures?

 Art